Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Main results

 \subsubsection{Earlier results}

 \approvals{Arne & yes \\ Jorge & yes \\ Stefan & yes}

-In the classic situation, where $D = 0$, Theorem~\ref{thm:Mordell} was proven in characteristic zero by Grauert and Manin independently, \cite{MR0157971, MR0222087}.
-In positive characteristic, but still in the classic situation, the Theorem is due to Samuel \cite{MR0204430, MR0222088}.
+In the classical situation, where $D = 0$, Theorem~\ref{thm:Mordell} was proven in characteristic zero by Grauert and Manin independently, \cite{MR0157971, MR0222087}.
+See also \cite{MR1096426}, which translates Manin's proof to modern language and fixes a gap in it.
+In positive characteristic, but still in the classical situation, the Theorem is due to Samuel \cite{MR0204430, MR0222088}.
 An alternative approach in characteristic zero was laid down by Parshin in \cite{Parshin68}, and was later generalised to arbitrary characteristic by Szpiro \cite[Sect.~8, Cor.~1]{Szpiro81}.
-In positive characteristic, there is yet another approach due to Voloch \cite{MR1106753}.
+In positive characteristic, there is yet another approach, due to Voloch \cite{MR1106753}.
 For orbifolds in characteristic zero, Theorem \ref{thm:Mordell} is due to Campana \cite[Thm.~3.8]{Cam05}.
 To the best of our knowledge, Theorem~\ref{thm:Mordell} is new for orbifolds in positive characteristic.